-Religionists would do far better to agree that characteristics do change, statistically speaking, in populations over time.
+Religionists would do far better to agree that characteristics do change, statistically speaking, in populations over time, consistent with Mayr’s definition.
 But they should be far slower to admit that there is agreement about the mechanism of change.
 Both sides of the debate fall into the same trap: Treating correlation as causality.
 And if natural selection is actually a mechanism of change, then it must play a causal role in the process!
 That very causal role is what should be closely questioned.

-Let’s take the famous Peppered Moth example.
+Let’s take the famous Peppered Moth example again (to this day it is the classic in biological textbooks).
 Here is the agreed-upon sequence: At first there were mostly light-colored moths.
 But the industrial revolution deposited soot on the tree trunks where the moths lived, thereby making the trunks dark-colored.
 As a result of the darkened tree trunks, the birds could now clearly see the light-colored moths, while the dark-colored moths has a natural camouflage against predation.
 So, the birds took advantage of the situation and ate most of the light-colored moths.
 Thus, there were fewer light-colored moths to reproduce whatever genetics underlay the light coloration into the next generation.
 So, the next generation produced fewer light-colored moths, while the dark-colored moths reproduced willy-nilly and had more dark-colored-genetically-predisposed offspring.
 Over time, rinse and repeat, and the dark-colored moths become hugely dominant in the population.
 So, natural selection selected (note the active verb) the dark-colored moths for greater survival and reproduction, while it selected light-colored moths for high incidence of death and thus far less reproduction.
 Therefore the dark-colored genetics and morphological trait changed in frequency in the population, which just is evolution.

 This story is the “gospel” story agreed upon by even most religionists, as TalkOrigins points out.
 So, of course we can see the mechanism at work, however you define it!
 If you think that Darwin’s phrase reduces to a tautology, so be it.
 The particular phrase is not the mechanism!
 Just change the phrase to something like: “Survival of the dark-colored moths” or anything context-sensitive like that.
+“Fitness” acts like a variable: just plug in whatever morphological characteristic you observe is getting selected.
 In this case, “fitness” just means “dark-colored” rather than “those that survived.”
 And there is no tautology in this explanation.
 Now the replacement for the tautology, “Survival of those that survive,” is the non-tautological: “Survival of those with dark coloration.”

-Except that none of this is yet an explanation.
+Except that none of this is yet an actual explanation.
 It is all actually a grand, circular argument.
-A “circular argument” is an argument in which, much like a tautology is uninformative, the premises so “contain” the conclusion that the conclusion is not really an informative result of the premise.
+A “circular argument” is an argument that, much like a tautology, is uninformative: The premises so “contain” the conclusion, so that the conclusion is not really an informative result of the premise.
 For example….

 Christian: The Bible is the word of God.